Imagine you’re in the waiting room at your dentist. There’s some standard elevator music playing, and everything seems pretty average.

-Blue Fountain Media cited a 42% increase in conversions with their A/B test of a VeriSign seal (see their A/B test variations below), and US Cutter have reported conversion lifts of 11% with the use of a Norton trust seal.
+Blue Fountain Media cited a 42% increase in conversions with their A/B test of a VeriSign seal6 (see their A/B test variations below), and US Cutter have reported conversion lifts of 11% with the use of a Norton trust seal7.

 As with all things, however, running your own A/B test is the only way to determine whether security seals are a win for your landing pages.

 As everyone will experience different results with a trust seal, it’s difficult to be prescriptive about their use.
-Chris Goward of WiderFunnel found, for example, that with one of their clients, a McAfee badge decreased conversions by 1.6%.
+Chris Goward of WiderFunnel found that with one of their clients, a McAfee badge decreased conversions by 1.6%5.
 However, as savvy commenters have noted, this could be due to the seal’s placement in the test.

-You could choose to include a trust seal on a checkout or shopping cart confirmation page in the case of an ecommerce page, or you could simply swap all of your landing pages to HTTPS, skip the trust seal entirely, and see if you experience a difference in conversions.
-A simple swap to HTTPS might be enough for your audience to know you’re secure.
+You could include a trust seal on a checkout or shopping cart confirmation page in the case of an ecommerce page, or you could simply swap all of your landing pages to HTTPS, skip the trust seal entirely, and see if you experience a difference in conversions.

-Note that if you do swap over to SSL, you’ll want to ensure all elements on your landing pages are secure (including videos, privacy policies, etc.) as the trust seal can’t be verified by a third-party security vendor if there are insecure items on the page.
+Note that if you do swap over to SSL, you’ll want to ensure that all elements on your landing pages are secure (like videos, privacy policies, etc.) — trust seals can’t be verified by third-party security vendors if there are insecure items on the page.

 Put your prospects at ease